TeamCity Data Directory

 • license.keys — a file which stores the license keys entered into TeamCity.

-• responsibles.xml — a file which stores the "Take Responsibility" data.
+• responsibles.xml — a file which stores the Responsibility data.

 • artifacts — a directory where the builds' artifacts are stored.
 The format of artifact storage is <project name>/<build configuration name>/<internal_build_id>

-• messages — a directory where build logs are stored in internal format.
+• messages — a directory where Build Log are stored in internal format.
 Please note that test output and test failure details are stored in the build log files on disk.

-• changes — a directory where the remote run changes are stored in internal format.
+• changes — a directory where the Personal Build changes are stored in internal format.

 • buildserver.* — a set of files pertaining to the embedded HSQLDB.